How Often Do You Need to Clean Your Chimney?

 Some heavy use fireplaces produce an incredible amount of soot and creosote during a cleaning.
 Recently we removed nearly 2 full 5 gallon buckets of material from one chimney!
 Removing this material is critical to continued safe use of the fireplace and reduced risk of chimney fires that start when this highly combustible material builds up to unsafe levels.

-Ideally, before the start of the burning season during the summer or early fall is a great time to get your chimney inspection and / or chimney cleaning.
+Ideally, before the start of the burning season during the spring, summer or early fall is a great time to get your chimney inspection and / or chimney cleaning.
 Before you think about building a fire or starting up your furnace because the weather has changed, is the time to call your chimney sweep.
 Maybe you forgot the early cleaning before starting to use the fireplace, stove or furnace?
-Don’t wait until next year, we can do your chimney cleaning or inspection any time of year.
+Don’t wait until the fall, we can do your chimney cleaning or inspection any time of year.
 Call the office now at 860-233-5770.